Claude Moore Colonial Farm: History

 Originally named Turkey Run Farm when it opened in July 1973 as a National Park Service operation, the Claude Moore Colonial Farm was renamed in 1981 for local land developer Dr. Claude Moore, whose large bequest at the time of his death allowed it to establish itself as the only autonomous site in the National Park system.
 It took no NPS funding, and operated off of the dividends of its endowment, volunteer-run fundraising efforts, and donations from the public.

 The Farm operation expanded its facilities over the years.
-The GateHouse Giftshop was built to replace the old on-your-honor admission fee drop box, and an event deck and the Bounty Garden were added at the front parking lot.
+The GateHouse Giftshop replaced the admission fee drop box honor system, and an event deck and the Bounty Garden were added at the front parking lot.
 After the terrorist attacks of September 11, 2001, a new access road was cut through the upper pasture so that access to the farm office no longer passed through the security gate of the Federal Highway Administration headquarters, near the CIA grounds.
 In 2011, "Chez Puce," formerly the site of the Farm's alternating book and "garage" sales, became a full-fledged used-book store, open Wednesday through Saturday.

 Park operations

 The Farm was run by a small paid professional staff, supplemented by many volunteers both behind the scenes and in costume.
 The interpretive staff, including pre-teens and teenagers who portrayed the farm children, demonstrated mid-eighteenth-century farm life, including field work, crafts, cooking, and other activities.
 Staff (including volunteers) used first-person portrayals to demonstrate living history and help visitors feel as if they'd stepped back in time.
 The Farm's heirloom crops and heritage-breed livestock were carefully researched to provide as accurate a re-creation as possible.

-The Farm cooperated with Fairfax County in providing work-release parolees with court-required employment, which, on a working farm, meant labor.
+The Farm cooperated with Fairfax County, Virginia, in providing work-release parolees with court-required employment, which, on a working farm, meant labor.